Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Indiana Stats and Trends

-- So far this year Indiana has one win against the spread.

-- The Hoosiers have yet to cover the spread this season when underdogs by 5.5 points or more.
+- The Hoosiers have been underdogs by 5.5 points or more two times this year and have not covered the spread once.

-- Indiana's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Indiana's games this season have gone over the total in four out of seven opportunities (57.1%).

-- When Indiana records more than 29.7 points, it is 1-1 against the spread and 2-0 overall.
+- Indiana is 1-1 against the spread and 2-0 overall when the team scores more than 29.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.